THE TOP MALARIA-FREE SAFARIS IN SOUTHERN AFRICA

 2. Addo Elephant Park, South Africa

 The Eastern Cape is also ideal as a malaria-free safari destination in South Africa.
 Addo Elephant Park is fantastic if you’re travelling along the Garden Route.
 Just an hour outside of Port Elizabeth, the reserve is home to over 600 elephants, one of the densest populations in Africa.
-Addo offers a variety of game viewing options from horse-back rides to guided walks and self-drive game viewing.
+Addo offers a variety of game viewing options, from horse-back rides to guided walks and self-drive game viewing.
 It is the ideal budget-friendly safari option.

 3. Lalibela Game Reserve, South Africa

 Situated also in the Eastern Cape, Lalibela Game Reserve spans five eco-systems making it home to a breathtaking diversity of wild and plant life.
 Home not only to the Big Five but other animals like cheetah, wildebeest and zebra, visitors can expect fantastic game drives.
 Lalibela offers five accommodation options catering to a wide-range of travellers.
 From family-friendly Mark’s Camp to the exclusive, luxurious Mills Manor, there is an African getaway for everyone.

 4. Kgalagadi Transfrontier Park, South Africa & Botswana

 Spanning South Africa and Botswana, Kgalagadi Transfrontier Park is the ultimate safari experience for desert-lovers.
 Situated in the Kalahari Desert, the expansive landscape, red sand dunes and camel thorn trees make for a striking game viewing experience.
 The sparse vegetation means animals are easier to spot as they tend to gather in dry river beds and waterholes.
 Visitors can opt to stay in luxury game lodges, such as the !Xaus Lodge, or tented camps, such as Kalahari Tented Camp.

 Note: driving in the park is not permitted after dark as not all roads are sedan friendly.